platformsh/platformsh-docs/docs/src/languages/php/_index.md

 ---
 title: "PHP"
 description: PHP is a popular scripting language designed especially for the web.
-It currently powers over 80% of websites.
+It currently powers around 80% of websites.
 layout: single
 ---